yideng-Cedric/yideng-Cedric.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master's student in Computer Engineering at the [University of Virginia](https://www.virginia.edu/), expected to graduate in December 2026.
-My research interests lie at the intersection of **biosignal processing**, **cloud-edge AI systems**, and **generative models for healthcare applications**.
+My research interests lie in **AI for healthcare**, with a focus on physiological sensing, daily health monitoring, and personalized health intelligence.

+I am interested in developing machine learning systems that can understand biosignals such as EEG and support continuous, non-invasive, and deployable healthcare applications.
+More broadly, I hope to build AI methods that make health monitoring more accessible, efficient, and personalized in real-world environments.

 Before coming to UVA, I earned my B.Eng. in Electronic and Computer Engineering from Shenzhen MSU-BIT University.